 Portrait of a Gentleman by Joseph Wright of Derby

 Joseph Wright, a landscape and portrait painter known for his use of light and color, is considered one of the first major English painters with a career outside of London.
-Noted for paintings of the working man and paintings of scientific experiments, Wright did commissioned portraits to fund his other work.
+Noted for paintings of the working man and of scientific experiments, Wright took portrait commissions to fund his other work.
 Though the subject of Portrait of a Gentleman is unknown, the man depicted in the painting displays a popular pose of the time.
 Portrait of a Gentleman hangs in the dining room at Rienzi, near the portrait of Rienzi’s former owner, collector Harris Masterson III.

 Elizabeth, Lady Blunt by George Romney